A simple image exam can improve treatment and save lives.

 - Up-to-date CT scanners that ensure a low radiation dose is administered.

 - Experienced radiologists who interpret chest CT exams.
-All of our lung cancer screening exams are interpreted by body imaging radiologists who have received additional subspecialty fellowship training in diagnosing diseases of the chest, abdomen and pelvis.
+All of our lung cancer screening exams are interpreted by radiologists with expertise in diagnosing diseases of the chest.

 WakeRad UNC REX offers low-dose CT lung cancer screenings at all of our offices throughout the greater Triangle area where CT services are provided.